Skip to content

 Visit homepage

-We built Nexus KB as a cleaner exploratory workspace for reading discussions, following series lineage, and comparing diffs without losing context.
+Nexus KB reframes that material as an exploratory workspace for reading discussions, following lineage, and comparing revisions without constantly rebuilding context from scratch.